tn-aixpa/rs-landslide-monitoring/README.md

 ### Hardware Requirements

-The pipelines takes several days to complete with 16 CPUs and 64GB Ram for 6 months data which is the default period.
+<p align="justify">The pipelines takes several days to complete with 16 CPUs and 64GB Ram for 6 months data which is the default period.
 It consists of two steps (download, elaboration).
 The download step is dependant on Sentinel Hub dataspace.
 It could happen that data download takes more time than usual due to various factors, including technical issues, data processing delays, and limitations in the data access infrastructure.
-The second step 'elaboration' consists of interferometry step which is a remote sensing technique that uses radar data to detect and monitor ground deformation associated with landslides and post processing steps which are computationally heavy since it is pixel based analysis.The amount of sentinal data is huge that is whay a volume of 600Gi of type 'persistent_volume_claim' is specified to ensure significant data space.
+The second step 'elaboration' consists of interferometry step which is a remote sensing technique that uses radar data to detect and monitor ground deformation associated with landslides and post processing steps which are computationally heavy since it is pixel based analysis.The amount of sentinal data is huge that is whay a volume of 600Gi of type 'persistent_volume_claim' is specified to ensure significant data space.</p>

 ### General Requirements